CrossRef/event-data-event-bus/README.md

 The content of the message should be a single JSON-serialized Event, sent with the `application/json` `Content-Type`.

 The Event Bus will ignore the `timestamp` field and supply itself.
-The field cannot be specified by the Agent when it creates or updates the event.
+The field cannot be specified by the Agent when it creates or updates the Event.

 The following response codes will be returned:

- - 201 - correctly formatted, unique event recieved
+ - 201 - correctly formatted, unique Event recieved
  - 400 - does not conform to schema
  - 401 - JWT token not present or correct
- - 403 - claims in JWT token don't match sent or updated event
+ - 403 - claims in JWT token don't match sent or updated Event
  - 409 - Event with duplicate ID sent

 On receipt of a 201, the Event has been stored.